gisogrimm/ovbox/INSTALL.md

 ````

 ## Add shutdown button to the device

+If you activate an overlay file system (see below), this step is not needed.
+However, when using an overlay file system, the startup time of the device will be significantly longer, because the tool set will be updated and compiled upon every boot.

 Since the Raspberry 3 B+ does not have a power button, it is required to add a button for soft shutdown to avoid damage of the SD card file system.
 We added a button as described here: